joaquincorradi/joaquincorradi/README.md

 ### Glad to see you here!
 Hi there!
 My name is Joaquín and I'm a computer engineering student based in Argentina 🇦🇷.
 I have a passion for all things related to software development and coding, and I am particularly interested in the open-source community.

-As a Linux and FOSS enthusiast, I believe that free and open-source software is the future of technology.
+As a Linux and FOSS enthusiast, I hold the conviction that free and open-source software is the future of technology and I strongly believe in the power of collaboration and knowledge-sharing.
 I enjoy contributing to open-source projects and learning from other developers in the community.

 <br/>